Invest in your future

 - All contributions to an HSA are income tax-free

 - And, any interest earnings and investment growth from deposits are income tax-free

-Once your HSA reaches a certain designated balance, typically $2,000, you may choose to invest a portion of your HSA dollars.
+Once your HSA reaches a certain designated balance of $1,000, you may choose to invest a portion of your HSA dollars.
 In addition to mutual funds, Optum Bank is excited to announce a new investment option: digitally managed investments with Betterment.